-In order to stop dwelling and move on, you need to let go of this person in your mind.
+To stop dwelling and move on from someone, you must let go of this person in your mind without ambiguity.

-This means that you need to let go of hope and nostalgia.
+This means that you let go of hope and nostalgia.

 Having hope is one of the most prominent reasons why we tend to find it hard to let go of someone.

 You dwell on the hope that things could change for the better, and hold on to this hope.

 Unfortunately, this is the hope that makes it that much harder for you to accept the reality and true nature of things.

 To stop dwelling, you need to stop hoping.

 Come to terms with the situation.

 Undoubtedly, you see a future with the person.